gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 supporting binaries (including the library OS).
 It then generates the SGX-specific manifest (a `.manifest.sgx` file) and the enclave signature (a `.sig` file).

-After signing the application, users may ship the application files together with Graphene itself, along with an SGX-specific manifest and the signatures, to the untrusted host that has Intel SGX.
+After signing the manifest, users may ship the application files together with Graphene itself, along with an SGX-specific manifest and the signatures, to the untrusted host that has Intel SGX.
 Please note that all supporting binaries must be shipped and placed at the same paths as on the developer's machine.
-For security reasons, Graphene will not allow loading any binaries that are not signed.
+For security reasons, Graphene will not allow loading any binaries that are not signed/checksumed.

 For applications that are prepared in the Graphene apps directory, such as GCC, Apache, and Bash (more are listed in [[Run Applications in Graphene]]), just type 'make SGX=1' in the corresponding directory.
-The scripts are automated to build and sign the applications so as to be ready for shipment to the untrusted host.
+The scripts are automated to build the applications and sign their manifests so as to be ready for shipment to the untrusted host.

 If you are simply testing the applications, you may build and run the applications on the same host (which must be SGX-enabled).
 In production scenarios, building and running the applications on the